-The table below lists the functionality offered by the indexer built into the SMD17K.
+The table below lists the functionality offered by the indexer built into the AMCI SMD23K and SMD24K units.

 Feature Description Synchronous Moves Using the Distributed Clock functionality of the EtherCAT system, multiple devices can synchronize the start of their moves to the SYNC0 signal.
 Moves will begin within $\pm 25$ microseconds of each other.
-Programmable Inputs Each of the inputs can be programmed as a Home Limit, Over Travel Limit, Capture Input, Manual Jog Stop, Start Indexer Move, E-Stop, or a General Purpose Input.
+Programmable Inputs Each of the inputs can be programmed as a Home Limit, Over Travel Limit, Cap- ture Input, Manual Jog Stop, Start Indexer Move, E-Stop, or a General Purpose Input.
 Programmable Parameters Starting Speed, Running Speed, Acceleration, Deceleration, and Accel/Decel Types are fully programmable.
 Homing Allows you to set the machine to a known position.
-An SMD17K homes to a discrete input and can use a bit in the Network Data as a home proximity input.
+An SMD23K or SMD24K homes to a discrete input and can use a bit in the Network Data as a home proximity input.
 Jog Move Allows you to drive the motor in either direction as long as the command is active.
 Relative Move Allows you to drive the motor a specific number of steps in either direction from the current location.
 Absolute Move Allows you to drive the motor from one known location to another known location.
-Registration Move Allows you to jog the motor in either direction based on an input bit from your host controller.
+Registration Move Allows you to jog the motor in either direction based on a command from your host controller.
 When a controlled stop is issued, the move will output a programmable number of steps before coming to a stop.
 Blend Move Allows you to perform a sequence of relative moves without stopping between them.
 Dwell Move Allows you to perform a sequence of relative moves with a stop between each move that has a programmable length of time.
 Used to create highly accurate move profiles that avoid network latency issues.
-Indexer Move Allows you to program a move that is located in the output registers.
+Indexer Move Allows you to program a move that is held in memory.
 The move is run when one of the programmable inputs makes a transition.
-Note that an Indexer Move requires a connection to a host controller to program the move.
 Hold Move Allows you to suspend a move, and optionally restart it, without losing your position value.
-Resume Move Allows you to restart a previously held move operation.
-Immediate Stop Allows you to immediately stop all motion if an error condition is detected by your host controller.
-Stall Detection When an SMD17K is purchased with an encoder option, the encoder can be used to verify motion when a move command is issued.